-The Program is requesting proposals for prescribed fire management services for three (3) weeks during the spring of 2013.
-The performance period will begin on March 18, and will end on April 8.
-The Program would provide lodging during the performance period but the Contractor will be responsible for all labor, materials, equipment, tools, transportation and supplies required to complete the work.
-Fire management services will include, but are not limited to, prescribed fire planning and implementation, fire-line preparation, post burn mop-up and monitoring, and if needed wildfire suppression.
+- The Program is requesting proposals for prescribed fire management services during the spring of 2015. - 40 The performance period will begin on April 1 and will end on May 31.
+The Contractor will be responsible - for lodging and all labor, materials, equipment, tools, transportation and supplies required to complete the - work.
+Fire management services will include, but are not limited to, prescribed fire planning and - 43 implementation, fire-line preparation, post burn mop-up and monitoring, and if needed wildfire - suppression.
 Contractors must be able to provide their own equipment.